-Lab Session 1: Intro to microcontrollers programming¶
+Lab Session 1: Introduction to Microcontroller Programming¶

-Estimated time: 1.5h (1 session)
+Estimated time: 1.5 hours (1 session)

-1. Working with real hardware¶
+1. Working with Real Hardware¶

 1.1.
 Prepare the Arduino IDE¶